tawi1/Tile-Prefab-Placer/docs/source/modes.rst

 Select
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Select an existing object in the scene and modify it with various single edit tools described bellow.
+Select an existing object in the scene and modify it using the various single edit tools described below.

 Edit Mode
 ~~~~~~~~~~~~